Courts to decide if petrol emissions are death knell for UK’s largest oil field

 Planning decisions, overseen by the Offshore Petroleum Regulator for Environment and Decommissioning, are expected to be suspended or deferred until the consultation is concluded.

-Government is also consulting on an end to oil and gas licences in the North Sea, with a second consultation due before the end of the year on exploration licensing.
+Government is also expected to launch a second consultation on an end to oil and gas licences in the North Sea before the end of the year.